How to Repair a Shed Roof

 The exact method for repairing a leak in the ridge of your apex shed roof will largely depend on the material used.
 However, no matter the shed roof material you have, the process is largely the same.

 For felt roof ridges, any damage can be repaired in much the same way as a repair to any other part of a felt roof.
 You could also consider using a suitable sealant to ensure a secure, waterproof seal.
-With shed roof shingles, tiles or roofing sheets, the roof ridge will likely be made from a strip of material or individual ridge pieces.
+With shingles, tiles or roofing sheets for sheds, the roof ridge will likely be made from a strip of material or individual ridge pieces.
 In this case, leaks will likely be caused by a tear, crack, or other damage to an individual piece.
 If this is the case, all you may need to do is simply replace this piece.
 You should also inspect the timber below for damage however, as water-damaged timber can quickly suffer from damp or rot.

 Depending on the size of the crack in your roof ridge, sealants are available for both wood and bitumen roof ridges, as a relatively inexpensive repair option that also provides quality waterproofing.
 When applying sealant, first ensure that the area is clean and dry, and that you’re wearing the right PPE such as gloves.
 When using an application gun, squeeze the trigger gently and move the gun in a smooth motion to ensure a clean and neat finish.